pulges/coding-style-from-working-to-art/Basics/Documenting_and_commenting.md

   * `valueId` is missing in `values` list
   *
   * For columns that are untranslatable (defined by `values` parameter nullish)
-  * we currently do not detect missing values.
+  * we currently do not detect and show missing values in UI.
   **/
   let valueIsMissing = false;
   if (attributeTranslation?.values) {